-We all have a proclivity to perform-to act in ways we are expected to act in order to receive the affirmation we crave.
-We also, perhaps through years of schooling, have come to believe that what matters most is not the process of growth or learning but what we get for grades, how well we perform on SATs, what we produce.
-Whatever the baggage, whatever its origins, it's there.
-And it can lead us to look to the Bible and see nothing more than a collection of ethical directives instructing us in how to live.
-But to read Scripture in this way is to reduce it to dance steps-the dos and don'ts of the Christian life-and to miss the melody entirely.
-To hear the music of the gospel, we need to understand how God intends his Word to function in our lives.
+We all have a proclivity to perform - to act in ways we are expected to act in order to receive the affirmation we crave.
+We also, perhaps through years of schooling, have come to believe that what matters most is not the process of growth or learning but what we get for grades, how well we perform on SATs or what we produce.
+Whatever the baggage, whatever its origins, it's there, and it can lead us to the Bible, where we see nothing more than a collection of ethical directives instructing us in how to live.
+But to read Scripture in this way is to reduce it to dance steps - the do's and don'ts of the Christian life - and to miss the melody entirely.
+To hear the music of the gospel, we need to understand how God intends His Word to function in our lives.

 The writer of Hebrews gives us a push in the right direction.
-In chapter 4 he urges his readers not to harden their hearts and miss the rest that God has provided in Christ (Hebrews 4:1-11).
+In Chapter 4, he urges his readers not to harden their hearts and miss the rest that God has provided in Christ (Hebrews 4:1-11).
 He closes with the following statement: "For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.
-And no creature is hidden from his sight, but all are naked and exposed to the eyes of him to whom we must give account" (verses 12-13, ESV).
+And no creature is hidden from His sight, but all are naked and exposed to the eyes of Him to whom we must give account" (Verses 12-13, English Standard Version).